 Summary

-On September 13, 2024, citizens officially presented the Declaration of the Rights of Lake Garda during a press conference in Desenzano del Garda.
-The Declaration states that in compliance with the Constitution and the laws of the Italian State, the Regions, and the Provinces, “Lake Garda enjoys legal subjectivity and the right to have its ecosystem preserved” and that “the landscape, environment, cultural heritage, and beauty of Lake Garda’s ecosystem are values to be safeguarded.”
+On September 13 2024, citizens presented the Declaration of the Rights of Lake Garda as the first step in the process of recognizing the lake as a legal subject.
+The Declaration declares, that in compliance with the Constitution and laws of the Italian State, the Regions, and the Provinces, “Lake Garda enjoys legal subjectivity and the right to have its ecosystem preserved” and “the landscape, environment, cultural heritage, and beauty of Lake Garda’s ecosystem are values to be safeguarded.”

-The Declaration empowers the local community with the responsibility of safeguarding the Lake, stating that “it’s the duty of the Lake Garda inhabitants to ensure respect for the lake and to prevent, even as a precautionary measure, any damage that could irreversibly deteriorate the ecosystem.”
-It also stipulates the formation of the “General Council of the Lake and the Lakeside Inhabitants of Lake Garda”, which would serve as a body for drafting opinions and for the alternative and out-of-court resolution of disputes related to Lake Garda and its related ecosystems.
-The Declaration further recognizes the right of civil society to participate in policy and decision-making that may have an impact on the Lake Garda environment.
+The Declaration empowers the local community with the responsibility of safeguarding the Lake, stating “it’s the duty of the Lake Garda inhabitants to ensure respect for the lake and to prevent, even as a precautionary measure, any damage that could irreversibly deteriorate the ecosystem.”
+It also stipulates the formation of the “General Council of the Lake and the Lakeside Inhabitants of Lake Garda,” which would serve as a representative body for Lake Garda and its related ecosystems.

 Suggested Citation: